Hampshire Hikes & Historical Sites

 Independent arrival to The Barnstaple Hotel, just outside the centre of Barnstaple.
 Check in is from 3pm.
 Your leader will meet you for an evening briefing before dinner.
 All dinners will be taken in the hotel restaurant throughout your stay.

 This is an outstanding day's walk.
 We take the private transport back to Woolacombe.
 From here we walk north upon to Morte Point, for the view, and then around the coast, continuing north and then west to Ilfracombe.
 The trail rises an falls continually passing sandy coves and spectacular viewpoints on the way.
-Ilfracombe is a pleasant little town and worth a look around before we take the bus back to Barnstaple.
+Ilfracombe is a pleasant little town and worth a look around before we take the public bus back to Barnstaple.

 We return to Clovelly and continue our path west.
 The coast becomes steadily more rugged until we reach Hartland Point, with its distinctive lighthouse, one of the more dramatic coastal views to be found.
 On a windy day hold on to your hat!
 Finally we turn south for the short walk down to Hartland Quay.
 Here we can grab a celebratory pint (according to taste) in the hotel bar and reflect on a week's superb walking before our trip back to the hotel for the final night.